 Recycled Newspaper Pots

-Expensive peat moss is popular to use in pots for your spring seedlings, but newspaper works just as well.
+Expensive peat moss is popular to use in pots for your spring seedlings, but the newspaper works just as well.
 When you're ready for planting, simply place the entire newspaper pot along with the seedling into the ground.
-The newspaper will decompose with time and not harm your seedlings whatsoever.Continue to 10 of 26 below.
+The newspaper will decompose with time and not harm your seedlings whatsoever.Continue to 9 of 25 below.

 How to Make a Bag Using Newspaper

 Make a purse from rolled newspaper strips.
 This newspaper bag is fun and artsy—perfect for those that like their apparel to be unique and one of a kind.

 If you learn how to make these recycled newspaper envelopes, you'll never be without an envelope again.
 Simply fold the newspaper into an envelope and add a brown kraft paper liner.
 These special envelopes will bring a smile to your pen pal's face.

 These adorable stamped bags are created from book pages, but there's no reason you couldn't use the newspaper.
 You can choose to include a black stamp, washi tape, and a clothespin to your bag to add some extra beauty and pizzazz.